orbforge/orb-docs/docs/integrations/api.md

 The Orb Cloud API allows you to access Orb details, stream real-time data, and trigger speed tests via API for use in your customer-facing or back of house apps.

 :::info
-API access requires an [Orb Cloud Business](https://orb.net/plans/business) or [Enterprise](https://orb.net/plans/enterprise) plan.
-A Business plan is available with a **14-day free trial**.
+API access requires an Orb Cloud [Plus](https://orb.net/plans/plus), [Business](https://orb.net/plans/business) or [Enterprise](https://orb.net/plans/enterprise) plan.
+A Plus or Business plan is available with a **14-day free trial**.
 For special considerations or questions about API access entitlements, please [contact the Orb team](https://orb.net/contact).
 :::

 ## Features